 It’s never been easy to make something new.
 Inspiration strikes; insight occurs; shit happens.
-The American electronic musician Richard Melville Hall, better known by his stage name Moby—yes, he’s related to Herman Melville—has always seemed a good example of that particular creative struggle.
-He’s spent the last three decades toiling away in the studio, making sure the conditions are right to bottle lightning in a Leyden jar, but it hasn’t always paid off.
-More than anything, the creative process operates at the level of faith and ritual as a kind of prayer: Sometimes the void hears and answers, but more often artists are left alone with their thoughts.
+The American electronic musician Richard Melville Hall, better known by the stage name Moby—yes, he’s related to Herman Melville—has always seemed a good example of that particular creative struggle.
+He’s spent the past three decades toiling away in the studio, making sure the conditions are right to bottle lightning in a Leyden jar, but it hasn’t always paid off.
+More than anything, the creative process operates at the level of faith and ritual, as a kind of prayer: Sometimes the void hears and answers, but more often the artist is left alone with his or her thoughts.

 Everything Was Beautiful, and Nothing Hurt, Moby’s 15th studio album, sounds like the product of hours spent in fruitless supplication.
 It’s obvious that he took his time with the album, but musically, it feels teleported directly from 1999, the year that Moby’s breakthrough, Play, was released.
 That record, Moby’s fifth, came after a string of buzzy triumphs (Moby, 1992; Everything Is Wrong, 1995) and fan-base-alienating flops (1996’s Animal Rights).
 Play would become Moby’s calling card, the work that cemented his status as the savior of American electronic music; it was also one of the first albums ever to be licensed in its entirety, with its songs appearing in commercials, TV shows, and films.
 It turned Moby into an overnight pop sensation.